Acute renal failure

 Acute renal failure (ARF) refers to the rapid decrease (within a few days to weeks) in the functioning of the kidneys resulting in an inability to clear nitrogenous wastes, concentrate urine, conserve electrolytes and maintain fluid balance in the body.
 This leads to accumulation of these waste products in the body, which may secondarily affect the normal functioning of the body.

 Acute renal failure may be caused due to various factors that may affect the normal functioning of the kidneys at various levels such as entry, within the kidneys or at the exit.

 Acute renal failure is noticed in about 1–5% of patients admitted to the hospital and in about 15–20% of patients admitted in intensive care units (ICUs).
 It may be mortal if left untreated.1,2

-A wide array of signs and symptoms may be noticed based on the causative factors, which are responsible for Acute renal failure (ARF).
+A wide array of signs and symptoms may be noticed based on the causative factors, which are responsible for ARF.

-Some of these features may also be helpful in pointing out the underlying cause of Acute renal failure (ARF).
+Some of these features may also be helpful in pointing out the underlying cause of ARF.
 Symptoms related to the underlying disorders may be the only initial features of renal failure.

 The specific symptoms of ARF vary with the severity of the condition and can include:

 - Swelling of the feet, ankle (ankle edema) and legs

 Causes of acute renal failure